michael-cw/CAWI-interface-with-Shiny/README.md

 # CAWI-interface-with-Shiny
 A web-interview interface for Survey Solutions, all programmed in shiny.
-If you want to use this as is, then you need to use the questionnaire from this link.
+If you want to use this as is, then you need to use the questionnaire from th link bellow.

 ## Description